michaelmangelsdorf/myth/spec.md

 #### Memory Layout

-The CPU has access to 64 kilobytes of RAM.
-This memory is organized into 256 pages of 256 bytes.
+Memory is accessed as 256 pages of 256 bytes each (64k).

-A memory address is composed of a page index (high order address) and a byte offset (low order address) within that page.
+A memory address is composed of a page index (high order address byte) and an offset (low order address byte) within that page.
 For example address 0x6502 has a page index of 0x65 and a byte offset of 0x02.

 ##### Offset Registers

+There are only two offset registers and they are the only means of setting address offsets in this design, so must be used for directly accessing memory.

-Without exception, the byte offset for data memory access is stored in O (offset), and the byte offset for fetching instructions and literals is stored in the program counter register (PC).
+For data memory access, the byte offset in the offset register (O) is used, and the byte offset for fetching instructions and literals is stored in the program counter register (PC).

-When reading memory data, the O register must be set to a suitable page-offset value at any time, except when using GETPUT instructions or fetching a literal placed in the code.
+There are instructions that access memory with implicit offsets, however.

 ##### Page-Index Registers

-There are four dedicated page-index registers: B for Base, C for Code, K for Key, and L for Local.
+There are four page-index registers: B for Base, C for Code, K for Key, and L for Local.

 ###### Register B

-Without exception, the B register (base) is used together with O (offset) as the memory pointer to the address where read or write operations occur.
+For data memory access, the base register (B) is used together with O as the memory pointer to the address where read or write operations occur.

-When reading memory data, the B:O register pair must be set to a suitable memory pointer, except when using GETPUT instructions or fetching a literal placed in the code.

-The 16-bit value B:O is called the Base Pointer.
+The 16-bit value B:O is called the base pointer.
+The base pointer is the only means of composing complete 16-bit addresses (pointers) directly.

 ###### Register C

-When code is running, the byte offset of the current instruction is invariably stored in the program counter register (PC).
+When code is running, the program counter register (PC) holds the byte offset of the current instruction in memory.
 The page number where this offset applies is stored in C (Code).

 ###### Register K